Snicho1945/Film-Release-Date-Analysis/README.md

 Find all the tools used for this project in the [requirements.txt file.](https://github.com/Snicho1945/Final_Project/blob/main/requirements.txt)

 ##  **Presentation**
 The presentation is a work-in-progress that is being updated as the project changes and grows.
 It has been prepared in Google Slides.
+The latest version of our presentation now includes images from the Tableau dashboard:
+- Budget vs Revenue by Month
+- By Country Heatmap
+- Revenue by Genre by Month
+- Distribution of films by month

 [Click here for the presentation.](https://docs.google.com/presentation/d/1Hq-Y0TJ5y4ZmTBVe_Reaw9OvmiGiBZfVirvh4pVBBxY/edit?usp=sharing)

 ## **Database**